 We offer a comprehensive range of surgical services including a dedicated orthopedic nursing unit where all clinical staff specialize in the treatment of orthopedic patients.
 We also can provide physical therapy and home care if you need those services.

 Since we partner with many board-certified orthopedists, we can help you find a doctor who’s right for you.
-Visit our orthopedist list for information on surgeons affiliated with Boulder Community Hospital.
+Visit our orthopedist list for information on surgeons affiliated with Boulder Community Health.

 If you and your orthopedist decide that hip replacement surgery is the best treatment option for you, read our Hip Surgery Handbook which will prepare you for surgery and guide you through the recovery process.
 We also encourage you to attend a free Pre-Surgery Total Joint Class to learn more about your procedure and how to prepare for it.
 This important education can help you get the best possible care from your medical team and improve your recovery.